Best Man Down: Plot

-Back in Minneapolis Ramsey gets into an argument with Kristin and Scott when she reveals Lumpy's biggest secret, that he had a heart defect and knew he was dying.
+Back in Minneapolis, Ramsey gets into an argument with Kristin and Scott when she reveals Lumpy's biggest secret, that he had a heart defect and knew he was dying.
 After fighting, Ramsey walks out.
 The next day at the funeral Ramsey delivers a powerful eulogy, replete with information about Lumpy that no one knew but her.
 Afterwards, she admits to Scott that she is not pregnant and that Lumpy was a true gentleman who was never intimate with her.
 Lumpy's mom gives Ramsey an envelope with some money in it that he left for her, and tells her there's more in a safe deposit box and that Lumpy meant for her to pay for her college with it.
-Ramsey sees the priest's boyfriend from earlier at the funeral and realizes it's Scott's boss Rick (Sasha Andreev).
+Ramsey sees the priest's boyfriend from earlier at the funeral and realizes it's Scott's boss Rick.
 She takes him aside and talks to him, leading to Scott getting his job back.

 The next day, Ramsey prepares to catch a bus home when Scott reveals that her mom called.
 Her mom left her boyfriend and was moving, and gave Ramsey permission to live with Scott and Kristin until she gets on her feet.
 Scott asks what Ramsey told his boss to get his job back, and she coyly responds that he probably doesn't want to know.
 The film ends with them all preparing to go out for dinner.